rust-lang/nomicon/src/lifetime-mismatch.md

 The lifetime system is forced to extend the `&mut foo` to have lifetime `'c`, due to the lifetime of `loan` and `mutate_and_share`'s signature.
-Then when we try to call `share`, and it sees we're trying to alias that `&'c mut foo` and blows up in our face!
+Then when we try to call `share`, it sees we're trying to alias that `&'c mut foo` and blows up in our face!

 This program is clearly correct according to the reference semantics we actually